soulfistication/eegutils-win/README.md

 1.3.4: Added P5 based on P3.

-1.3.5: Added P51 which is a variant of P5 with different number of epochs.
+1.3.5: Added P51 which is a variant of P5 with different number of epochs (240 instead of 300).

+1.3.6: EM changed to MV with 108 epochs and new MVOLD.ASC and MVNEW.ASC.
+       EMNEUTRO was removed.
+       P3 interchanged FREC for INFREC.
+       N4INCONGR was renamed to N4INC.